Tailings Dewatering and Paste Backfill Laboratory

 We believe that when you want something done right, you do it yourself.
-RMS Responsible Mining Solutions owns and operates a 7,000 sq ft, full-suite Tailings Dewatering and Paste Backfill Laboratory located in Burnaby, Canada.
-Our state of the art laboratory is equipped for characterization, particle segregation, dewatering (flocculation/thickening and filtration), rheological, geo-chemical and paste backfill test work.
+RMS owns and operates a Tailings Dewatering and Paste Backfill Laboratory located in Sudbury, Canada.
+Our state-of-the-art laboratory is equipped for characterization, particle segregation, dewatering (flocculation/thickening and filtration), rheological, geo-chemical and paste backfill test work.

 Integration is the Key

 The interconnectivity of our engineering personnel within the laboratory setting promotes deep knowledge of materials and their handling.
 Additionally, combining our practical laboratory testing environment with our engineering design capabilities.
 This allows for the design and implementation of technology to tightly control performance outputs, whether it be for filter-cake moisture, or geotechnical and mix-ratio designs.
-All these aspects support optimized performance of surface and underground systems and allows RMS Responsible Mining Solutions to deliver superior testwork solutions.
+All these aspects support optimized performance of surface and underground systems and allow RMS to deliver superior testwork solutions.

 Solids & Liquids Specific Gravity